Careers360 Logo

 Non-Singular matrix:

-A square matrix A of order n is said to be non-singular if |A| \neq 0
+A square matrix A of order n is said to be non-singular if |A|0

-Inverse of a Matrix:
+The inverse of a Matrix:

-A square matrix A is invertible if and only if A is nonsingular matrix or in other words a square matrix A is invertible if and only if |A| \neq 0.
+A square matrix A is invertible if and only if A is a nonsingular matrix, or in other words, a square matrix A is invertible if and only if |A|0.

 Solution of a System of Linear Equations using Inverse of a Matrix:

-then the system of the linear equation can be written as
+Then the system of the linear equation can be written as

 AX = B